QuentinThierry/Cub3D/Cub3d_bonus/README.md

 <!-- - on est dans le mur quand on ferme une porte de trop pres -->
 <!-- - draw hand when window is too small segfault -->
 <!-- - protect text draw outside of the screen -->
+- change check map to fit the new type possible
 - file structure for bonus and mandatory
 - white space at the end of a texture printf error because file not found